n4ru/f-cubed/README.md

 1. Knock all mods off the portal with Ultrastrikes. *Make sure to avoid taking out resonators (P8s can tolerate one broken resonator).*
 2. Flip the portal.
 If one agent is below level 8, have them do the flipping.
 3. Deploy your fracker.
 4. One agent applies a Very Rare Multi-hack.
-The other agent glyphs the portal, and then applies a Very Rare Heat Sink.
+Both agents glyph the portal, and then the other one applies a Very Rare Heat Sink, then Glyphs again.
 5. **HACK AWAY!** The cooldown is 90 seconds.
 Keep frackers deployed, recharging in between.
 6. After burnout, each agent deploys a Rare Heat Sink to reset the burnout timer.
 The cooldown is now 50 seconds.